ConnorMaes/ConnorMaes.github.io/_posts/2021-08-13-PortSwigger SQLi Lab #5 Writeup.md

 ```
 200 status code

-Two of the columns in the response are named password and username.
+Two of the columns in the response are named 'password' and 'username'.

 <br>